kubernetes-sigs/aws-fsx-openzfs-csi-driver/examples/kubernetes/static-provisioning/README.md

 ## Context

 FSx for OpenZFS resources can be mounted to a given pod either statically or dynamically.
-Static provisioning requires the user to initially create an FSxZ resource manually.
+Static provisioning requires the user to manually pre-create an FSx for OpenZFS resource.
-Dynamic provisioning will automatically create FSxZ resources based on user specifications.
+Dynamic provisioning will automatically create FSx for OpenZFS resources based on user specifications.

-This guide will detail the steps needed to statically create and mount an FSxZ resource.
+This guide will detail the steps needed to statically create and mount an FSx for OpenZFS resource.
-For details on dynamically mounting an FSxZ resource see this [guide](../dynamic-provisioning/README.md).
+For details on dynamically mounting an FSx for OpenZFS resource see this [guide](../dynamic-provisioning/README.md).

-This CSI driver supports the use of both FSxZ filesystems and FSxZ volumes as container storage interfaces.
+This CSI driver supports the use of both FSx for OpenZFS file systems and FSx for OpenZFS volumes as container storage interfaces.
 This guide will detail the steps needed to deploy both types of resources.
 See this [guide](https://docs.aws.amazon.com/fsx/latest/OpenZFSGuide/administering-file-systems.html) for more details on each.